myousefi2016/vr/src/Documentation/dev/git/develop.md

         excludes builds on builders matching `<arg>` (a Python regular expression)

-Multiple `Do: test` commands may be given.
-Upon each update to the branch, buildbot will reconsider all of the active commands to determine which builders to schedule.
+Multiple `Do: test` commands may be given in separate comments.
+A new `Do: test` command must be explicitly issued for each branch update for which testing is desired.
+Buildbot may skip tests for older branch updates that have not started before a test for a new update is requested.

 Builder names always follow this pattern: